 Under the new regulation the sectors which are targeted by the restrictions on foreign direct investment rules in Spain include:

 - Critical infrastructures, whether physical or virtual (including energy, transport, water, health, communications, media, data processing or storage, aerospace, defense, electoral or financial infrastructures, and sensitive facilities), as well as land and real estate assets needed for the use of the said infrastructures, as set forth in Law 8/2011, 28 April 2011, establishing measures for the protection of critical infrastructures;

-- Supply of essential inputs, such as energy (in particular, electricity and fuels as set out in Law 24/2013, 26 December 2017, regarding electricity sector and Law 34/1998, 7 October 1998, regarding hydrocarbon sector), or those referring to raw materials and food safety;
+- Supply of essential inputs, such as energy (in particular, electricity and fuels as set out in Law 24/2013, 26 December 2017, regarding electricity sector and Law 34/1998, 7 October 1998, regarding hydrocarbon sector), or those referring to strategic connectivity services, raw materials and food safety;

 - Sectors with access to sensitive information, in particular personal data, or capable to control such information, in accordance with Organic Law 3/2018, 5 December 2018, on the protection of personal data and the guarantee of digital rights; and